-- 23. We obtained a listing of misappropriations of public funds and assets during the fiscal period(if any), and management's representation that the listing is complete.
-We selected all misappropriations on the listing(if any), obtained supporting documentation, and observed that the entity reported the misappropriation(s)to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - 24.
+- 25. We obtained a listing of misappropriations of public funds and assets during the fiscal period(if any), and management's representation that the listing is complete.
+We selected all misappropriations on the listing(if any), obtained supporting documentation, and observed that the entity reported the misappropriation(s)to the legislative auditor and the district attorney of the parish in which the entity is domiciled, as required by R.S.
+24:523. - 26.
 We observed that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.